 Current Clinical Trials

-Dr. Burt is also conducting a phase III trial currently looking for patients with multiple sclerosis to undergo a stem cell transplant under one of two different regimens to help determine the most effective protocols.
+In addition to what may come now as Dr. Burt's phase II study has concluded, he is also conducting a phase III trial currently looking for patients with multiple sclerosis to undergo a stem cell transplant under one of two different regimens to help determine the most effective protocols.

 A closed, active study is being conducted in the Netherlands and Scandanvia comparing the results of therapies using stem cells like those cord blood with the drug alemtuzumab in 100 patients.